elinkthings/AILinkSDKDemoAndroid/README.md

 If there is a need for custom transparent data transmission, please inherit SendDataBean or send it using SendDataBean object.

 ```
-## 四, more commonly used interface introduction
+##  More commonly used interface introduction
-### 1, setOnBleVersionListener (OnBleVersionListener bleVersionListener) in BleDevice // device version number, unit interface
+-  setOnBleVersionListener (OnBleVersionListener bleVersionListener) in BleDevice // device version number, unit interface
 ```
   public interface OnBleVersionListener {
     / **